+Promoting a business daily?
 Business owners—especially solo entrepreneurs—spend most of their time doing the work they created the business to do.
+They don’t have time to promote.
 A doctor, for instance, spends most of her time with patients.
 A chef spends most of his time creating mouth-watering dishes.
 And so on.
 But if they don’t spend at least some time to promote their business itself, they’ll never reach many of the people who would have become good customers—or patients—because the business owner didn’t bother to get the word out about his or her business.

 That’s tragic.
 We know that business owners’ time is precious.
 Many startups barely make enough to pay a skeleton crew, let alone a marketing professional.
 The good news is, they won’t need a marketing pro if they commit to spend even one hour a day to promote their businesses, according to The Balance’s Susan Ward, a successful business consultant and writer.
-Here are some low-cost ways to promote a business in only one hour a day:
+Here are some low-cost ways to begin promoting a business daily:

 Leverage Email as a Promotional Tool